 Using Athenify for music practice

-Athenify was built for students tracking study time, but it's perfectly suited for musicians.
-Here's how to adapt it.
+Athenify was built for students tracking study time, but our Music Practice Tracker App is perfectly suited for musicians.
+Here's how to use it.

 Setting up your subjects